Virgilio Martínez and Pía León

 +51 1 2428515

-On the menu: Martínez and León like to play with the many varieties of corn, potato and more obscure products offered by Peru’s vastly biodiverse landscape.
+On the menu: Martínez and León like to play with the many varieties of corn, tuber, chocolate and more obscure products offered by Peru’s vastly biodiverse landscape.
 Classics include Land of Corn and Extreme Stems, with newer dishes such as Waters of Nanay featuring piranha fish served in an entire, sharp-tooth-filled piranha head.
 The menu explores every altitude, from 20 metres below sea level to 4,100 metres above it, in 17+ courses.